UnitedHealth CEO defends possible exit of Obamacare exchanges

 UnitedHealth will approach the exchanges “more slowly and thoughtfully and selectively,” Hemsley said during the company’s annual meeting with investors.

-UnitedHealth shares rose 2.5 percent to $115.50 in midday trading, and shares of its rivals also rose, with Aetna Inc up 4 percent and Anthem Inc gaining 3.3 percent.
+UnitedHealth shares rose 2.5 percent to $115.50 in midday trading, and shares of its rivals also rose, with Aetna Inc (AET.N) up 4 percent and Anthem Inc (ANTM.N) gaining 3.3 percent.

 Enrollment on the exchanges is about 9 million this year and is expected to grow to 10 million next year, half the size of earlier estimates.
 Insurers have said that weak enrollment and high medical costs have taken their toll on profits, but only UnitedHealth has said it might drop out in 2017.